comaecliptic/pogonaphora/README.md

 - The determination of encoded amino acid sequences using a two-step analysis of __TransDecoder__
 - Annotation (__NCBInt__, __NCBInr__, __SwissProt__, __PfamA__ and __eggNOG__ databases)
 - Co-expression clusters building (__Clust__)
-- Construction of orthogroups using __OrthoFinder__ and filtered reference sets of proteins from two other Annelida species: *Capitella teleta* and *Helobdella robusta*
+- Construction of orthogroups using __OrthoFinder__ and filtered reference sets of proteins from two other Annelida species: *Capitella teleta* (UniProt ID: UP000014760) and *Helobdella robusta* (UP000015101)
 - Pathway enrichment analysis (__GeneOntology__, using __topGO__) of “genes” with predominant expression at a particular stage of the cycle

 ## Results